 Lake Hills Greenbelt, 15416 SE 16th St, Bellevue, WA 98007.
 A wetland corridor encompassing more than 150 acres of diverse wildlife habitat including forests, wetlands, streams and lakes.
 Amenities include over three miles of trails, community gardens and pea patches, picnic areas, blueberry farms and seasonal produce stands.
 Visitors can attend master gardener workshops at the Urban Demonstration Garden and enjoy nature walks with a park ranger out of the ranger station.
 Open daily from dawn to dusk.
 Free admission.

 Everett Evergreen Arboretum & Gardens, 145 Alverson Blvd, Everett, WA 98201.
 A place of beauty and education.
 Located on 3 ½ acres in American Legion Memorial Park, Everett Washington, its ten themed gardens include the Urban Tree Walk, Entrance Garden, Rock Garden, Northwest Native Plant Trail, Japanese Maple Grove, Northwest Demonstration Garden, Viewing Mound, Woodland and Conifer Gardens as well as the 200′ Snohomish County Master Gardener’s Demonstration Border and sculptures throughout.
 Weaving through these gardens are ADA approved pervious pathways in most areas.
 There are countless ways to experience and enjoy all that the Evergreen Arboretum has to offer; docent-led tours, educational classes, the annual plant sale and volunteerism.
 Come witness the beauty that every season holds.
-The Arboretum is open from dawn until dusk.
-The garden is open daily from dawn to dusk.
+The Arboretum is open daily from dawn until dusk.
 Free admission.

 Pacific Bonsai Museum, 2515 S 336th St, Federal Way, WA 98001.
 A grand outdoor setting with the elegance of a fine art museum, the Museum boasts over 150 bonsai and the most diverse public collection in North America with trees from Canada, China, Japan, Korea, Taiwan and the United States.
 With a rotating display of 60 trees and the changing of the seasons, there is always something new to see at the Museum.
 The garden is open Tuesday-Sunday.
 Admission by donation.

 PowellsWood Pleasure Garden, 430 S Dash Point Rd, Federal Way, WA 98003.
 Three acres are nestled against another thirty-five acres of native forest.
 A series of hedges help define several distinct garden rooms graced with more than a thousand varieties of trees, shrubs and perennials.
 The woodland and shade gardens in particular demonstrate how private landowners can use natural land features to develop stunning landscapes.
-Open April-October, Tuesday-Saturday.
+Open Tuesday-Saturday year-around; closed some holidays.
 PowellsWood has an entrance fee.
-Advance purchase tickets requested.

 Rhododendron Species Foundation & Botanical Garden, 2525 S. 336th Street, Federal Way, WA 98003 (this address may lead you to an empty field, so be sure to follow the clearly marked signs to the Gardens, or input “Rhododendron Species Botanical Garden,” into your GPS application, which will take you to the main entrance).
 This garden is home to one of the largest collections of species rhododendrons in the world.
 The garden displays over 700 of the more than 1,000 species found in the wilds of North America, Europe, and Asia, as well as the tropical regions of southeast Asia and northern Australia.
 Conservation has come to be of primary importance in recent years with the destruction of Rhododendron habitat in many areas of the world.
-The garden is open Tuesday-Sunday from 10am to 4pm.
-Closed on Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.
+The garden is open Tuesday-Sunday; closed some holidays.
 The Rhododendron Garden has an entrance fee.

 Meerkerk Rhododendron Gardens, 3531 Meerkerk Ln, Greenbank, WA 98253.
 Located on Whidbey Island.
 The garden allows dogs on a leash.
 The Pacific Northwest style woodland garden is enveloped by a forest preserve.
 Download map on their website for free self-guided walking tours.
 Meerkerk gardens are open every day and have an entrance fee.

-(Closed for winter, reopening April 1) Heronswood Botanical Garden, 31912 Little Boston Rd NE, Kingston, WA 98346.
+Heronswood Botanical Garden, 31912 Little Boston Rd NE, Kingston, WA 98346.
 One of the world’s most outstanding collections of rare and unusual trees, shrubs, vines and perennials.
-Open Fridays-Sundays, March-October.
+Seasonal hours vary.
 Heronswood has an entrance fee.

 Highline SeaTac Botanical Garden, 13735 24th Ave S, SeaTac, WA 98168.
 A one-of-a-kind heritage location that was created to preserve some of the area’s most treasured gardens.
 The Garden is situated on approximately 10.5 acres adjacent to the North SeaTac Community Center.
 Included are two gardens that were physically moved to prevent their demolition during SeaTac Airport’s third runway project.
 The garden is open daily from dawn to dusk.
 Free admission.